MAIN COURSES

 • 1/2 cup extra virgin olive oil

-• 2 tbsp seasoned rice wine vinegar (Seasoned rice wine vinegar has a little sugar added to it.
-If using plain rice wine vinegar, you may want to add 2 tsp honey to balance out the flavors in the sauce.)
+• 2 tbsp seasoned rice vinegar (Seasoned rice vinegar has a little sugar added to it.
+If using plain rice wine vinegar, add 2 tsp honey)

 • 1/2 tsp Kosher salt